MileHacker Logo

 Climate Patterns

-Tartus enjoys a Mediterranean climate, with hot, dry summers and mild, wet winters.
+Tartus enjoys a Mediterranean climate, with hot, summers that are dry and mild, wet winters.
 This pattern shapes weather conditions significantly throughout the year.

-Summers (June-September) bring hot and dry weather, having temperatures often above 30°C. Humidity near the coast is medium to high.
-Winters (December-March) are mild and wet, with average temperatures between 10°C plus ONE5°C. Spring (April-May) and Autumn (October-November) offer the most pleasant weather, having temperatures typically 18°C to 25°C.
+Summers (June-September) bring hot and dry weather, with temperatures often above 30°C. Humidity near the coast is medium to high.
+Winters (December-March) are mild and wet, with average temperatures between 10°C plus ONE5°C. Spring (April-May) and Autumn (October-November) offer the most pleasant weather, with temperatures typically 18°C to 25°C.

 Weather Considerations